owagner/hm2mqtt/README.md

     are set to not retain, all others are set to retain.
 When incoming messages are learned, it is not possible to tell from the datapoint whether they are ACTIONs or BOOLs -- in that case, the decision is still made based on the "PRESS_" prefix
+* 0.5 - 2015/01/25 - owagner
+  - adapted to new mqtt-smarthome topic hierarchies: /status/ for reports, /set/ for setting values
+  - prefix/connected is now an enum as suggested by new mqtt-smarthome spec
+  - use QoS 0 for published status reports